 Dazai

-Support unit that removes enemy attributes in his range.
-Not a damage dealer but provides crucial utility for your team.
+Support unit that removes enemy attributes in its range.
+Not a damage dealer, but provides crucial utility for your team.

 Calm Killer